Budget beer and spiked seltzer dominated during the pandemic - Local News 8

 Customers have been turning away from domestic brews, instead preferring pricier imports, such as Corona, appropriately, and lower-calorie alternatives like White Claw or even straight-up liquor, particularly tequila.
 But the affordability and larger pack sizes have helped sales of domestic brands, such as Busch Light, Miller Lite and Natural Light, surge higher.

-Budget beer has boomed for two reasons: price and familiarity, according to Daniel Blake, senior director of US value brands for Anheuser-Busch.
+Budget beer has boomed for two reasons: price and familiarity, according to Daniel Blake, vice president of US value brands at Anheuser-Busch.
 He believes shoppers were in a “stock up” mode as people sheltered in place and had to limit their trips.
 People were also buying “larger and more trusted brands with an emphasis on affordability,” he told CNN Business.

 He said that the beer brands aren’t changing their marketing and are launching new products to sustain growth.
 For example, Busch Light is adding a limited-time apple-flavored beer in July.
 Natural Light is rolling out a variety pack of its Natty Light Seltzer brand with a new strawberry-kiwi flavor.